 Contact arrangements must be developed before the care arrangement or within seven working days of the child coming into provisional protection and care as part of the child’s provisional care plan.
 Refer to Chapter 3.4: Care planning - provisional care plans, care plans and Viewpoint for further information.

 Contact arrangements must include:

-For further information, refer to: Guide to Developing Contact Arrangements, Unsupervised Contact Arrangement and Supervised Contact Arrangement (also in related resources).
+For further information, refer to: Guide to Developing Contact Arrangements, Unsupervised Contact Arrangements, and Supervised Contact Arrangements in related resources.